animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 or added and it matches the criteria defined in the query predicate of the registered CQ, the client application is notified.

-Spring Data for GemFire makes it easy to define and register CQs, along with an associated listener to handle and process CQ events without all the cruft of GemFire's plumbing.
-Spring Data for GemFire's new annotation-based configuration for CQs builds on the existing Continuous Query support in the [continuous query listener container](cq-container.html).
+Spring Data for VMware GemFire makes it easy to define and register CQs, along with an associated listener to handle and process CQ events without all the cruft of GemFire's plumbing.
+Spring Data for VMware GemFire's new annotation-based configuration for CQs builds on the existing Continuous Query support in the [continuous query listener container](cq-container.html).